-$$\partial_t \eta(u_h) + \partial_x q(u_h) \subset \text{compact set of } H^{-1}{loc}(\Omega).$$
+$$\partial_t \eta(u_h) + \partial_x q(u_h) \subset \text{ compact set of } H^{-1}{\text{loc}}(\mathcal{O}).$$

-This condition suffices to apply the compensated compactness program for certain onedimensional equations and systems, see Section 4, and to obtain convergence for semidiscrete or fully-discrete finite element schemes.
-Similar results appear to hold for the fully conforming methods (1.7), (1.8), but their verification require additional technical estimations and will not be pursued here.
+This condition suffices to apply the compensated compactness program for certain one-dimensional equations and systems (see section 4) and to obtain convergence for semidiscrete or fully discrete finite element schemes.
+Similar results appear to hold for the fully conforming methods (1.7), (1.8), but their verification requires additional technical estimations.
+This is largely because the presence of the projection P in the one field equation (1.8) will result in extra error terms in the stability analysis.
+This case will not be pursued here.

 The estimates derived in the following sections are rather complicated.
-To focus on the ideas and to present the material in a readable way, we have chosen to work step by step distinguishing the cases:
+To focus on the ideas and to present the material in a readable way, we have chosen to work step by step to distinguish the cases:

-- \bullet semidiscrete schemes with symmetric flux F' - semidiscrete schemes and the system admits a convex entropy function - fully discrete schemes with symmetric flux F' - fully discrete schemes and the system admits a convex entropy function - semidiscrete and fully discrete schemes for multidimensional systems that admit a convex entropy function.
+- semidiscrete schemes with symmetric flux F', - semidiscrete schemes and the system admits a convex entropy function, - fully discrete schemes with symmetric flux F', - fully discrete schemes and the system admits a convex entropy function, and - semidiscrete and fully discrete schemes for multidimensional systems that admit a convex entropy function.

-In summary, the results indicate the the finite element relaxation schemes enjoy desirable stability properties for a wide class of systems of conservation and, more important, there is theoretical backing of convergence in various cases.
+In summary, the results provide theoretical support to the use of finite element relaxation schemes by establishing stability for a wide class of systems and convergence in various cases.

 1.4.
 Error estimates for smooth solutions.
-Since the schemes are based on the discretization of model (1.2), we take-up in section 5 the problem of error estimates for relaxation approximations.
-We consider a system endowed with a convex entropy, let u be a smooth solution of (1.1) defined on a maximal interval of existence, and let U{ε} be the smooth solution of the relaxation approximation (1.2).
-We show that where the constant C(t, u) depends on a strong-norm of u and blows up at the critical time.
-The proof is based on a novel application of an idea of Dafermos [14, Thm 5.2.1] to an error estimation.
-The difficulty posed by the relaxation approximation is handled by introducing a modified functional in the place of
+Since the schemes are based on the discretization of model (1.2), in section 5 we address the problem of error estimates for relaxation approximations.
+We consider a system endowed with a convex entropy.
+Let u be a smooth solution of (1.1) defined on a maximal interval of existence, and let $U{\varepsilon}$ be the smooth solution of the relaxation approximation (1.2).
+We show that where the constant C(t, u) depends on a strong norm of u and blows up at the critical time.
+The proof is based on a novel application of an idea of Dafermos [14, Thm.
+5.2.1] to an error estimation.
+The difficulty posed by the relaxation approximation is handled by introducing a modified functional, corresponding to the relative entropy in the place of

-$$(1.13) H_R(u, U{\varepsilon}) = \eta \left(U{\varepsilon} + \varepsilon \partial_t (U{\varepsilon} - u) \right) - \eta(u) - \eta'(u) \left(U{\varepsilon} - u + \varepsilon \partial_t (U{\varepsilon} - u) \right),$$
+(1.14) $$H_R(u, U{\varepsilon}) = \eta \left( U{\varepsilon} + \varepsilon \partial_t (U{\varepsilon} - u) \right) - \eta(u) - \eta'(u) \left( U{\varepsilon} - u + \varepsilon \partial_t (U{\varepsilon} - u) \right)$$

-(1.14) $$H(u,w) = \eta(w) - \eta(u) - \eta'(u)(w - u)$$
+(1.15) $$H(u,w) = \eta(w) - \eta(u) - \eta'(u)(w-u)$$

-The finite element relaxation schemes are related to the central difference schemes of [33, 28].
+The finite element relaxation schemes are related to the central difference schemes of [33, 27].
 One of their main common properties is that both schemes are Riemann solvers free and thus they combine high accuracy with simplicity.
-Finite element methods for hyperbolic conservation laws have been considered by Johnson and Szepessy [22, 39, 23, 24, 20], Cockburn and Shu [12, 10].
-The theoretical properties of the streamline diffusion method were analyzed extensively (convergence, error estimates) in the scalar case, [22, 39, 9].
-The case of systems admitting entropy pairs is considered in [24] and it is shown that, for a streamline diffusion shock capturing method defined using the entropy variables, the bounded a.e. converging limits of approximations are weak entropy solutions of the system.
+Finite element methods for hyperbolic conservation laws were considered in [21, 39, 22, 23, 19, 12, 10].
+The theoretical properties of the streamline diffusion method were analyzed extensively (convergence, error estimates) in the scalar case [21, 39, 9].
+The case of systems admitting entropy pairs is considered in [23] and it is shown that, for a streamline diffusion shock capturing method defined using the entropy variables, the bounded a.e. converging limits of approximations are weak entropy solutions of the system.